cotes2020/jekyll-theme-chirpy/_posts/2020-10-26-we-moved-to-jekyll.md

 This migration reminded me of how awesome Docker is and how it can improve the efficiency of developers.
 The theme I am using needs besides Ruby some other Linux programs I have never heard about and also which I didn't want to install on my Windows 10 WSL.
 Instead of going through the kinda complicated build and run process, I use Docker to run and build the whole website.
 The only downside of this approach is that I have to build the website before checking in.
 In the near future, I want to extend the Github Action so it uses Docker to build my website before the deployment.

 ### New Features
 I tried to change as little as possible but the theme I am using has some nice eye candy features.
-The biggest improvements is the built-in dark mode which enables users to switch between a light and dark theme.
+The biggest improvement is the built-in dark mode which enables users to switch between a light and dark theme.
 Another nice feature is the listing of posts inside a category including their publish dates.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/Display-all-Posts-of-a-Category.jpg"><img loading="lazy" src="/assets/img/posts/Display-all-Posts-of-a-Category.jpg" alt="Display all Posts of a Category" /></a>